Skip to contents

 #> # donor_hubmap_id <chr>, group_name <chr>, last_modified_timestamp <chr>

-The default tibble produced by corresponding entity function only reflects selected information.
-To see the names of selected information, use following commands for each entity category.
-Specify as parameter to display information in the format of "character" or "tibble".
+The default tibble produced by the corresponding entity function only reflects selected information.
+To see the names of selected information, use the following commands for each entity category.
+Specify the parameter of as to display information in the format of "character" or "tibble".

 # as = "tibble" (default)